 Health.
 Your health increases by 10.

 Age.
-Dwarves mature at the same rate as humans, but they’re considered young until they reach the age of 50, On average, they live about 350 years.
+Dwarves mature at the same rate as humans, but are considered young until they reach the age of 50, On average, they live about 350 years.

 Darkvision.
 Accustomed to life underground, you have superior vision in dark and dim conditions.
 You can see in dim light within 10 meters of you as if it were bright light, and in darkness as if it were dim light.
 You can’t discern color in darkness, only shades of gray.